kimnguyen27/multi-pdf-downloader/README.md

 3. Click the **"Download PDFs"** button to start the process.
 4. The extension will scan open tabs for PDF files.
 5. Once PDFs are found, they will be downloaded automatically.

-### After clicking the button:

-- The status text will update based on the number of PDFs found.
-- A spinner will appear while the PDFs are being downloaded.
-- Once the downloads are complete, a success message will appear for 5 seconds, and the button will reset.

-## Files

-- `popup.html`: The popup UI for the extension.
-- `popup.css`: The CSS for styling the popup.
-- `popup.js`: The JavaScript that controls the extension's functionality.

 ## Contributing